 Because we believe in time off the bus and give you opportunities to take nature walks we recommend you bring suitable clothing and footwear for your tour.
 Scotland can be a wet place!!

-*NB On occasions, when villages we stay in have events on, accommodation can be scarce and expensive so we may use other locations for your accommodation on the tour.
+*NB On occasions, when villages you stay in have events on, accommodation can be scarce and expensive so they may use other locations for your accommodation on the tour.
 Rabbies will always inform you of this when this is necessary.